jstimpfle/language/README.md

 You can also try one of the following options accepted by the blunt compiler:
 `-debug`, `-prettyprint-ast`, `-dump-ir`, `-write-pecoff-file`.

-If the compilation was successful, an ELF-64 object file named `out.o` was created in the current directory.
+If the compilation was successful, an ELF-64 object file named `fib.o` was created in the current directory.
 An object file is a container for machine code.
 The ELF-64 format is the standard object file format supported on Linux.